-When we use words like "you" or "your", we're referring to you, our client, being the business or organisation wishing to use our Software.
+When we use the words “you” or “your”, we’re referring to you, our client, being the business or organisation wishing to use our Software.

 Please note that your use of the Software (defined below) is subject to these terms and conditions (“the Conditions”) and all services that we deliver are provided subject to these Conditions.
 We hope that you will take the time to read them through carefully.

-These Conditions form part of the Agreement that we will have with you that is based on our Project Brief, which we may have sent to you via “Hellosign” or offline in electronic or hard copy format.
-When you accept the Project Brief, you are acknowledging that you also accept these Conditions.
+These Conditions form part of the Agreement that we will have with you that is based on our Statement of Work, which we may have sent to you via “Echosign” or offline in electronic or hard copy format.
+When you accept the Statement of Work, you are acknowledging that you also accept these Conditions.
 This will create a legally enforceable contract between us and any further changes can only be made as set out in these Conditions.

 1.1 We will use a number of words and phrases repeatedly in these Conditions so, to make things, easier, we will define what we mean when we use them here:

-Acceptance Tests means the tests to be carried out on the Software to make sure that it meets the Project Brief.
+Acceptance Tests means the tests to be carried out on the Software to make sure that it meets the Statement of Work.

-Additional Fees means fees that we charge over and above those outlined within the quotation, for example where you have asked us to carry out additional work that is not covered within the Project Brief or where you haven't kept to your obligations under this Agreement and as a result, we have incurred extra costs.
+Additional Fees means fees that we charge over and above those outlined within the quotation, for example where you have asked us to carry out additional work that is not covered within the Statement of Work or where you haven’t kept to your obligations under this Agreement and as a result, we have incurred extra costs.
 Subject to clause 8.2, these fees will be charged at £850 per person per day, calculated on a pro rata basis rounded to the nearest whole hour, subject to change.
 Where the additional work is yet to commence, we will notify you in writing of these Additional Fees

 Bookings Allowance means the number of bookings that may be placed using the Software.
 Further bookings may be placed above and beyond the Bookings Allowance but where this occurs, Additional Fees will be charged and settled by you in accordance with these Conditions.

-Browser Specification refers to Google Chrome, which must be used for all back-office administration of the Software.
+Browser Specification refers to Google Chrome Desktop, which must be used for all back-office administration of the Software.

-Build Services means the setup of the Software, which services will commence upon your acceptance of the Project Brief, unless you inform us to the contrary.
+Build Services means the setup of the Software, which services will commence upon your acceptance of the Statement of Work, unless you inform us to the contrary.

 Commencement Date means the date you accept these Conditions in connection with the Order.